Rhoban/workspace/GlobalAdvice.md

             -   Add the udev rule

-            -   Configure grub to autoboo
+            -   Configure grub to autoboot

             -   configure the network (the simple way is to copy the file `/etc/network/interfaces` from another robot)